-Each Tangent Element is a sturdy device with a nice touch of rubberised finish on its surface.
-The buttons have a clear tactile feedback when pressed.
-The knobs turn fluidly but not too easy and have a subtile but clear tactile feedback when pressed.
+Each Tangent Element is a sturdy device with a nice touch of rubberized finish on its surface.
+The buttons have clear tactile feedback when pressed.
+The knobs turn fluidly but not too easy and have a subtle but clear tactile feedback when pressed.

 The trackerball feels smooth and accurate when rotating.
-The ball feels heavy enough but not to much.
-The ring around the trackerball moves smooth as well.
+The ball feels heavy enough but not too much.
+The ring around the trackerball moves smoothly as well.

 To summarise, very well build stuff, easy to handle, expected to last long.